 Mukwonago is a somewhat small village located in the state of Wisconsin.
 With a population of 7,721 people and three constituent neighborhoods, Mukwonago is the 114th largest community in Wisconsin.

 Mukwonago real estate is some of the most expensive in Wisconsin, although Mukwonago house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Mukwonago isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mukwonago are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Mukwonago is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mukwonago is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Mukwonago who work in office and administrative support (15.56%), sales jobs (10.64%), and management occupations (10.10%).
+There are especially a lot of people living in Mukwonago who work in office and administrative support (13.37%), sales jobs (11.24%), and management occupations (9.19%).

 Being a small village, Mukwonago does not have a public transit system used by locals to get to and from work.

 The percentage of people in Mukwonago who are college-educated is somewhat higher than the average US community of 21.84%: 28.77% of adults in Mukwonago have at least a bachelor's degree.

 The per capita income in Mukwonago in 2010 was $31,427, which is wealthy relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,708 for a family of four.
 However, Mukwonago contains both very wealthy and poor people as well.

 The people who call Mukwonago home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mukwonago residents report their race to be White, followed by Asian.
 Important ancestries of people in Mukwonago include Polish, Irish, English, and Norwegian.